barend-erasmus/yeoman-tutorial/README.md

 We'll be using the `generator-webapp` for this example.

-First install the generator by running:
+First, install the generator by running:

 `npm install -g generator-webapp`